cosmos/ibc/spec/core/ics-003-connection-semantics/UPGRADES.md

 The desired property that the connection upgrade protocol may not modify the underlying clients or connection identifiers, means that only some fields are upgradable by the upgrade protocol.

 - `state`: The state is specified by the handshake steps of the upgrade protocol.

-- `counterpartyConnectionIdentifier`: The counterparty connection identifier CAN NOT be modified by the upgrade protocol.
+CAN BE MODIFIED:
 - `counterpartyPrefix`: The prefix MAY be modified in the upgrade protocol.
 The counterparty must accept the new proposed prefix value, or it must return an error during the upgrade handshake.
-- `clientIdentifier`: The client identifier CAN NOT be modified by the upgrade protocol
-- `counterpartyClientIdentifier`: The counterparty client identifier CAN NOT be modified by the upgrade protocol
 - `version`: The version MAY be modified by the upgrade protocol.
 The same version negotiation that happens in the initial connection handshake can be employed for the upgrade handshake.
 - `delayPeriodTime`: The delay period MAY be modified by the upgrade protocol.
 The counterparty MUST accept the new proposed value or return an error during the upgrade handshake.
 - `delayPeriodBlocks`: The delay period MAY be modified by the upgrade protocol.
 The counterparty MUST accept the new proposed value or return an error during the upgrade handshake.

+CAN NOT BE MODIFIED:
+- `counterpartyConnectionIdentifier`: The counterparty connection identifier CAN NOT be modified by the upgrade protocol.
+- `clientIdentifier`: The client identifier CAN NOT be modified by the upgrade protocol
+- `counterpartyClientIdentifier`: The counterparty client identifier CAN NOT be modified by the upgrade protocol

 ```typescript
 interface UpgradeStatus {